-The relays should be mounted on switchboard panels or their equivalent in a location free from dirt, moisture, excessive vibration and heat.
-Mount the relay vertically by means of the two mounting studs for the type FT projection case or by means of the four mounting holes on the flange for the semi-flush type FT case.
-Either of the studs or the mounting screws may be utilized for grounding the relay.
-The electrical connections may be made direct to the terminals by means of screws for steel panel mounting or to terminal studs furnished with the relay for ebony-asbestos or slate panel mounting.
-The terminal studs may be easily removed or inserted by locking two nuts on the studs and then turning the proper nut with a wrench.
+The relays should be mounted on switchboard parels or their equivalent in a location free from dirt, moisture, excessive vibration and heat.
+Mount the relay vertically by means the two mounting studs for the type FT jection case or by means of the four mounting holes on the flange for the semi-flush type FT case.
+Either of the studs or the screws may be utilized for grounding the relay.
+The electrical connections may be made direct to the terminals by means of screws for steel panel mounting or to terminal studs furnished with the relay for econy-asbestos or The terminal studs may slate panel mounting be easily removed or inserted by locking two nuts on the stude and then turning the proper nut with a wrench.